Mariners team up with UW Medicine to promote COVID-19 vaccines to underserved communities

 “Ensuring that every person is both willing and able to be vaccinated is critical to our community’s ability to end the COVID-19 pandemic,” said John Stanton, Mariners chairman and managing partner, in the release.
 “The Mariners are proud to join UW Medicine to both increase vaccine willingness and reduce the barriers to vaccination in our region.”

 Mariners players, coaches, broadcasters and alumni have videotaped messages to encourage people to get vaccinated.
-Among those participating are Hall of Famer Edgar Martinez, former Mariner star Alvin Davis, pitcher Yusei Kikuchi, first baseman Jose Marmolejos, manager Scott Servais and third base coach Manny Acta.
+Among those participating are Hall of Famer Edgar Martinez, former Mariner star Alvin Davis, pitcher Yusei Kikuchi, first baseman Jose Marmolejos, manager Scott Servais and third-base coach Manny Acta.

 The messages, in English, Spanish and Japanese, highlight the benefits of getting vaccinated.